raprasad/test-scripts/README.md

 ## Long Instructions

 The instructions assume Python 3.7+ and ability to install packages via pip.
+(If using a different package manager, install the two packages in requirements.txt)

 1. Install the requirements.
     - ```pip install -r requirements.txt```